joiytasaklieem-stack/usdx-token/README.md

 The project is focused on peer-to-peer transfers, transparency, and experimental on-chain use cases within the BSC ecosystem.
+USDX is designed as an on-chain utility token on BNB Smart Chain for peer-to-peer transfers, experimentation, and interactions with decentralized apps.

 ## Token Information
 - Name: USDX